Kenivia/Honing-Forecast/WIP.md

 - Make a ks_012 and only call ks_01234 function when needed
 - implement fft or something for medium sized complexity because lr kinda very bad(also use (and optimize) exact convolution for single piece(maybe 2))
 - monte carlo at the end to verify / sanity check / just to look at it (also can compute confidence interval with variance etc)
+-~~ add upgrade name to states when saving them,~~ maybe add some way to keep track of where bits are to make neighbor potentially more efficient

 ### Algorithm ideas

 - stopping early if no improvements
 - start with VERY broad neighbors - all true, all false etc, then refine until limit reached (such as 10 taps), test how much the limit affects performance
+- keep a top 10 list and randomly restart to them instead of just the top 1

+### Data analysis

+- elo or percentage deviation? idk need to do more research

 ## Next big step(s)